Installing Plex Server on R4S: Notes

 Host key for 192.168.31.1 has changed and you have requested strict checking.

-Update the remote server key data on your local computer to resolve the issue.
+Update the remote server key data on the local computer to resolve the issue.
 The steps are as follows:

-• The system will prompt “Are you sure you want to continue connecting (yes/no)?”
+ssh username@remote_server_ip.- The system will prompt “Are you sure you want to continue connecting (yes/no)?”.
 Enter yes and press Enter.

-• After connecting, rerun the command to set up SSH port forwarding.
+- After connecting, run the command again to set up SSH port forwarding.